Completeness of bond market driven by L\'evy process: Introduction

 The problem of bond market completeness was treated in many different contexts depending on the model settings as well as on the definition of completeness.
 A classical question of the market completeness is to judge if it is possible to replicate any bounded random variable $X$, i.e. to find a portfolio which is equal to $X$ at the final time.
 However, it is sometimes difficult to solve this problem in the set of all bounded random variables and thus another spaces are also considered, for example $L^2(\Omega)$ or even more exotic ones.
 In Taflin \cite{Taf} it is shown that the model driven by the infinite dimensional Wiener process is not complete in the class $D_{0}:=\bigcap_{p>1}L^p(\Omega)$.
 In Carmona, Tehranchi \cite{Car} it is shown that each random variable which is of a special form can be replicated.

-Another concept connected with the notion of completeness is the existence of a unique martingale measure.
-However, contrary to the finite dimensional stock market, this notion is not equivalent to completeness.
+Another question connected with the notion of completeness is that of existence of a unique martingale measure.
+Contrary to the finite dimensional market this property of the model, in general, is not equivalent to completeness.
 As it was shown in Bj\"ork et. al \cite{BjoKabRunMas} and \cite{BjoKabRun} in a jump diffusion model uniqueness of the martingale measure is equivalent to the approximate completeness, i.e. for any random variable $X\in L^2(\Omega)$ there exists a sequence of random variables $\{X_n\}$ which converges to $X$ in $L^2(\Omega)$ s.t. each element of the sequence can be replicated.